Find a Depression Support Group

 Our directory includes several types of groups for depression.
 Therapeutic groups are led by licensed mental health professionals using evidence-based approaches like cognitive behavioral therapy (CBT), interpersonal therapy, and mindfulness-based cognitive therapy.
 Peer-led support groups are facilitated by people with lived experience and focus on mutual support, shared stories, and practical encouragement.
 Psychoeducation groups teach skills for understanding and managing depressive symptoms, including behavioral activation, thought patterns, and self-care practices.

-Most depression support groups meet weekly or biweekly, in person or online.
+What to expect: Most depression support groups meet weekly or biweekly, in person or online.
 Sessions typically run 60 to 90 minutes and include a combination of sharing, guided discussion, and skill-building.
 Some groups are open and welcome new members at any time, while others follow a structured curriculum over a set number of weeks.
 Each listing in our directory includes information about the format, schedule, and enrollment process.

 Do You Facilitate a Depression Group?